Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Results

-We employed the LLM-as-a-judge approach \citep{zheng2023judging} to investigate whether steering affects the accuracy of generated responses.
+Given the previous results, its an open question if general captioning capabilities are degraded by steering.
+To investigate this we employed the LLM-as-a-judge approach \citep{zheng2023judging} to evaluate whether steering affects the accuracy of generated responses.
 We used GPT-4o to evaluate whether LLaVA's text responses, with and without steering, match the corresponding image.

-GPT-4o was given the image and prompt: ``Does the description match the image?
-Answer with Yes or No.'' Manual analysis showed that GPT-4o responds ``No'' when the generation contains extra details not present in the image.
-The results show no significant difference in accuracy between baseline and steered LLaVA models, indicating that steering does not degrade performance.
+Manual analysis showed that GPT-4o responds ``No'' when the LMM hallucinates image details.
+The results in table (\ref{tab:gpt4-accuracy-eval}) show no significant difference in accuracy between baseline and steered LLaVA models.